Data-driven control of switched linear systems with probabilistic stability guarantees: Abstract

 \section{Abstract}

-This paper tackles the feedback stabilization of switched linear systems under arbitrary switching.
-We propose a data-driven approach which allows to compute a stabilizing static feedback using only a finite set of observations of trajectories without any knowledge of the dynamics.
-We assume that the switching signal is not observed, and as a consequence, we aim at solving a \emph{uniform} stabilization problem in which the feedback is stabilizing for all possible switching sequences.
-In order to generalize the solution obtained from trajectories to the actual system, probabilistic guarantees are derived via geometric analysis in the spirit of scenario optimization.
-The performance of this approach is demonstrated on a few numerical examples.
+This paper tackles state feedback control of switched linear systems under arbitrary switching.
+We propose a data-driven control framework that allows to compute a stabilizing state feedback using only a finite set of observations of trajectories with quadratic and sum of squares (SOS) Lyapunov functions.
+We do not require any knowledge on the dynamics or the switching signal, and as a consequence, we aim at solving \emph{uniform} stabilization problems in which the feedback is stabilizing for all possible switching sequences.
+In order to generalize the solution obtained from trajectories to the actual system, probabilistic guarantees on the obtained quadratic or SOS Lyapunov function are derived in the spirit of scenario optimization.
+For the quadratic Lyapunov technique, the generalization relies on a geometric analysis argument, while, for the SOS Lyapunov technique, we follow a sensitivity analysis argument.
+In order to deal with high-dimensional systems, we also develop parallelized schemes for both techniques.
+We show that, with some modifications, the data-driven quadratic Lyapunov technique can be extended to LQR control design.
+Finally, the proposed data-driven control framework is demonstrated on several numerical examples.